wildanptra/wildanptra/README.md

 Here are some ideas to get you started: -->

 - 🔭 I’m currently working on Indo Homecare
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Flutter, React Js, Next Js
 - 👯 I’m looking to collaborate on github
 - 💬 Ask me about coding